CONNECT WITH ME

 Tim is happiest when he’s exploring new places.
-Whether it’s a new customer, a new offering, or a new business model, he is drawn to the challenge of pattern-finding and rapid experimentation.
+Whether it’s a new customer, a new business model, or a new venture, he is drawn to the challenge of pattern-finding and rapid experimentation.
 It makes sense.
 Prior to forming Peer Insight in 2004, he was a software startup CEO, a strategy consultant, and an Army brat.
 At Peer Insight, Tim has helped pioneer the emerging methods of design thinking, including co-authoring two best-selling books on the subject: Designing for Growth and The Designing for Growth Field Book.
-He has led breakthrough service innovation projects for AARP, Hewlett-Packard, Intel, Kimberly-Clark, Procter & Gamble, Siemens, Starwood, and The Hartford.
+He has navigated failure and success (usually in that order) on breakthrough growth projects for Hewlett-Packard, Johnson & Johnson, ArcBest, AARP, Procter & Gamble, Marriott, and The Hartford.
 Tim’s education includes a Masters in Computer Integrated Manufacturing Systems from Georgia Tech and a BA from the University of Virginia.
-He is a Visiting Lecturer at the University of Virginia Darden School of Business, where he teaches design thinking.

 What Inspires Me